dfirsec/misc_scripts/xfce_post_install/README.md

 My post install script for Xubuntu; tested on a fresh install of Xubuntu 20.04-core (https://unit193.net/xubuntu/core/).

+:loudspeaker:  **Install at your own risk -- recommend testing in a VM before installing on a live system**.

 ## Steps
 **1)** Download the script